On the GIT Quotient Space of Quintic Surfaces: Stable Isolated Singularities

 The map $Bl_{p}X \to X^*$ contracts the proper transform of the lines $ L \subset X$ through the triple point, and it is an isomorphism everywhere else.
-So, if non line in $X$ passes through $p$, it holds $Bl_{p}X \cong X^*$.
-If $Sing(X)$ is supported at $p$, the singularities on $Bl_{p}X$ are supported in the exceptional divisor, E, of the monomial transformation.
-The reduced image of the exceptional divisor of $Bl_{p}X$ in $\mathbb{P}^2$ is the curve defined by the equation $f_3(x_0,x_1,x_2)=0$.
-By using partial derivatives (see \cite[Prop.
-4.2]{yang}), we can see that the singularities of $Bl_{p}X$ are:
+Thus, if there is no a line in $X$ passing through $p$, it holds $Bl_{p}X \cong X^*$.
+If the singularity of $X$ is supported at $p$, then the singularities on $Bl_{p}X$ are supported in the exceptional divisor, E, of the monomial transformation.
+The reduced image of $E$ in $\mathbb{P}^2$ is the curve defined by $f_3(x_0,x_1,x_2)=0$.
+By using partial derivatives, we can see that the singularities of $Bl_{p}X$ are supported at

-Our surface $X$ is non stable if and only if there is a change of coordinates such that $\Xi_{F_X} \subset M^{\oplus}(\lambda_i)$ for $k \in \{ 1,3,4 \}$ (see Table \ref{cr1ps}).
-It is clear than on those cases, $X$ satisfies the conditions on the statement.
-Next, we discuss the converse ones.